Package Handling

 Fewer, however, have directed quite as much energy into establishing their own internal reverse logistics processes for handling the returns once they arrive back at the warehouse.
 Yet that’s where the real heartburn can begin.
 Why?
 Because handling returns is not inherently operationally efficient, as they require tremendous amounts of physical space and manual labor to process.

+Reverse logistics is the process of moving products back through a supply chain from the end customer to the retailer or manufacturer.
 First, all those returned parcels require space for storage prior to being opened.
 Then, the manual work occurs.
 Highly trained operators must open the packages, assign them a tracking number and barcode, and examine and/or test the items inside.
 Decisions about what to do next are based on a variety of factors, such as the product’s condition, age, any obvious damage or defects, seasonal category, and other qualifications.
 Based on those determinations, the worker assigns each item a disposition destination.
 These can include:

 • Return the item to inventory for immediate sale.